DanielBarie/VoronTime/README.md

 ## XY Joints
 Make sure to mount the toothed pulley on the black stand-off.
 ![grafik](https://github.com/user-attachments/assets/b8f1047c-0181-4095-bcb3-7c05264423b8)

+## Voron Tap V2
+Belts need to be clipped.
+Won't activate the endstop.
+We need to print https://www.printables.com/de/model/781495-chaoticlab-voron-tap-v2-bracket-for-xy-endstop-pcb/files (TAP_XY_XL.stl) and mount this to the extension bracket intended for the endstop.

 # Can't connect to MCU?